PSV Eindhoven: Foundation and first decades (1913–1962)

 To serve the need for activities with Philips employees, the company founded its own football team in 1910: the Philips Elftal.
 Its ground was the Philips Sportpark, located on the same location as the present day stadium.
 Financial turmoil and worker strikes led to a quick demise of the team and in 1913, its successor emerged, Philips Sport Vereniging, founded on 31 August.
-It was the day that Philips organized celebrations and sports competitions in light of the centennial defeat of the French in the Napoleonic Wars.
+It was the day that Philips organized celebrations and sports competitions in light of the centennial of the defeat of the French in the Napoleonic Wars.
 It was not until 1916, however, that the football department switched its name from Philips Elftal to PSV.
 Because of World War I, the first possibility to enter a league was in the 1915–16 season.
 The club's first ever match was a 3–2 defeat against Willem II Reserves on 19 September 1915.
 The team did achieve promotion that season to a newly created Third Division of the Brabantian FA.
 Under the guidance of coach Wout Buitenweg, PSV were promoted in 1918 and 1921 as well, eventually reaching the Eerste Klasse.
 The team was relegated in 1925, but its stint in the Second Division only lasted one year when PSV were promoted again.
 Since 1926, PSV has always played in the highest possible domestic league.

 That year, defender Sjef van Run was brought in and a year later Jan van den Broek joined PSV, two players that would shape the squad in the coming years.
 Behind the scenes, Frans Otten became chairman of the entire PSV sports union.
 He was responsible for bringing the club to a new level with new accommodations and stadium expansions.
 After winning the district league in 1929, PSV entered the championship play-offs.
 In that competition, it won six out of eight matches.
 A 5–1 win against Velocitas from the city of Groningen meant that PSV was crowned league champions for the first time.
 In the following three years, PSV won the district league every year, but it could not win the play-offs until 1935.
 In that year, the team secured the second championship ever in a 2–1 victory against DWS.